Oriole Park at Camden Yards: Ballparks influenced by Camden Yards

-Since its opening day in 1992, Camden Yards was a success and fan favorite.
-Attendance jumped from an average of 25,722 over the last 10 years of Memorial Stadium's tenure to an average of 43,490 over the first 10 years of Camden Yards' existence.
-Due to its success, many other cities built traditional-feeling asymmetrical ballparks with modern amenities (such as skyboxes) in a downtown setting.
-Many of these stadiums, like Camden Yards, incorporate "retro" features in the stadium exteriors as well as interiors; these parks have been dubbed "retro-classic" parks.
+Since opening 1992, Camden Yards was a success and fan favorite.
+Attendance jumped from an average of 25,722 over the final 10 years of Memorial Stadium's tenure to an average of 43,490 over the first 10 years of Camden Yards' existence.
+Due to its success, many other cities built traditional-feeling asymmetrical ballparks with modern amenities, such as skyboxes, in a downtown setting.
+Many of these stadiums, like Camden Yards, incorporate "retro" features in the stadium exteriors and interiors.
+These parks have been dubbed "retro-classic" parks.
 Other parks, known as "retro-modern" parks, have combined "retro" exteriors with more modern interior elements.

-The park also ended a quarter-century trend of multi-purpose stadiums in which baseball and football teams shared the same stadium.
-Although intended to cut costs, the fundamentally different sizes and shapes of baseball and football fields made this concept fundamentally inadequate for either sport.
+The park also ended a quarter-century trend of multi-purpose stadiums shared by baseball and football teams.
+Intended to cut costs, the fundamentally different sizes and shapes of baseball and football fields made this concept fundamentally inadequate for either sport.
 By the 2012 season, all but two teams played in baseball-only parks.
+With the Athletics move from Oakland after the 2024 season, no teams play in stadiums that have recently been home to top-level football teams.